poa00/ahk.v1-2.JSON/README.md

 - - -

 ### .stringify()
-Converts an AHK value into a JSON string.
+Converts a value into a JSON string.

 #### Syntax:
 ```autohotkey